invertase/react-native-firebase/docs/admob/european-user-consent.md

 such as [react-native-device-info](https://github.com/react-native-community/react-native-device-info).
 Once found, call the `addTestDevice(deviceId)` method.

-Emulators are automatically whitelisted.
+> Emulators are automatically whitelisted.

 To set a debug location, use the `setDebugGeography` method.
 It accepts 3 values:
-- **Disabled**: Removes any previous debug locations.
+- **DISABLED**: Removes any previous debug locations.
 - **EEA**: Set the test device to be within the EEA.
 - **NOT_EEA**: Set the test device to be outside of the EEA.